subgiu/subgiu/README.md

 I am a Computer Science professional with more than 14 years of experience in software development.
 Full-stack engineer, technical leader, team coordinator, and software architect.

-Chief Technology Officer (CTO) in a startup, and responsible for all the technical aspects from the beginning.
+I was also a Chief Technology Officer (CTO) in a startup, responsible for all the technical aspects from the beginning.
 In two months, we reduced the number of medical sick notes by 20%.

 Now, I am hoping to use my experience to help to provide solutions that will impact people’s lives, that will turn people’s lives better.